-Across Asia, liver cancer is linked to herbal remedies: study
+Across Asia, liver cancer is linked to herbal remedies: Study

 The acids can be found in some traditional Chinese medicines that are given during childbirth, to prevent parasites and promote healing.

-Researchers tested 98 liver tumors that were stored at hospitals in Taiwan, and found that 78 percent contained mutation patterns that indicated the cancers "were likely due to contact with the chemicals," said the study.
+Researchers tested 98 liver tumours that were stored at hospitals in Taiwan, and found that 78 per cent contained mutation patterns that indicated the cancers "were likely due to contact with the chemicals", said the study.

 In Vietnam, five out of 26 tumours studied were a match (19 per cent), along with five out of nine from other countries in Southeast Asia (56 per cent).

-The link to traditional Chinese medicine was far less common in North America (five percent of 209 liver cancers studied) and 1.7 per cent of the 230 looked at from Europe.
+The link to traditional Chinese medicine was far less common in North America (5 per cent of 209 liver cancers studied) and 1.7 per cent of the 230 looked at from Europe.

 Taiwan banned in 2003 some herbal preparations using the plants after it was discovered that aristolochic acids could cause kidney failure and urinary tract cancers.